ixhbinphoenix/smPl/README.md

 # smPl
-Stahlmetall plugins is a collection of Paper and Velocity plugins for a WIP server
+smPl is the monorepo for the velocity and paper Plugins used for the Keltra minecraft server

 ## Building
 Note: These plugins are not intended for private use.